what is abs?

 For more than 70 years, ABS has been used to make a variety of industrial parts and consumer goods from automobile dashboards to LEGO® bricks.
 ABS yields more durable, impact-resistant parts than other industrial plastics.
 Aesthetically, ABS comes in many colors, is easily injection-molded, and achieves high-quality finishes.

 For the same reason, ABS filament is a popular choice for commercial and enthusiast markets.
 ABS produces printed objects that can withstand handling and everyday temperature conditions.
 However, ABS does require more performance than many entry-level printers can provide.
-Let’s look at why ABS remains such a popular choice.
+Let’s look at why Hatchbox ABS remains such a popular choice.

 how was abs first made?